kaitumisuuringute-keskus/Weightipy/README.md

 python -m venv [your_env_name]
  ```

-## 5-minutes to Quantipy
+## 5-minutes to Weightipy

 **Get started**

 #### Weighting
-If your data hasn't been weighted yet, you can use Quantipy's RIM weighting algorithm.
+If your data hasn't been weighted yet, you can use Weightipy's RIM weighting algorithm.

 Assuming we have the variables `gender` and `agecat` we can weight the dataset with these two variables: